bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/for-each-in_loops_are_deprecated.md

 Warning: JavaScript 1.6’s for-each-in loops are deprecated
 ==========================================================

-The JavaScript warning “JavaScript 1.6’s for-each-in loops are deprecated; consider using ES6 for-of instead” occurs when a <span class="page-not-created">`for each (variable in obj)`</span> statement is used.
+The JavaScript warning "JavaScript 1.6’s for-each-in loops are deprecated; consider using ES6 for-of instead” occurs when a <span class="page-not-created">`for each (variable in obj)`</span> statement is used.

 Message
 -------